The Dresden Files characters: "Mac" McAnally

 In Dead Beat, Harry bribes a security guard at the medical examiner's office with a batch of Mac's beer so he can get in to see Waldo Butters.
 In Small Favor, after Karrin Murphy faces down a Gruff that has entered the pub to pick a fight with Harry, Mac shows his respect for her bravery by serving them a particularly good brew (described by Harry as "God's beer").

 In Changes, Mac makes his longest speech to date offering wisdom to Harry about the danger of the road he is on and the choices he must make.
 He advises caution.
 Once the speech is done, Mac looks visibly pained to have spoken more than three syllables at one time.

 In Cold Days, Mac is drawn into Harry's horrible day and reveals hints of unexpected depth, displaying accelerated healing (which he tries to conceal) and familiarity with such high powers as Outsiders and Sidhe Queens.
 The Outsider refers to him as a "watcher".
 It is alluded that he once used to be involved in the conflicts of magic, but he refuses to discuss this part of his past beyond saying, "I'm out".
 Harry attempts to get Mac to talk about his past after one of the skirmishes with the Outsiders telling him "We'll talk about this later".
 Mac responds with a deadpan look telling Harry flatly, "No, we won't".

 In Skin Game, Mac is present when Harry and Mab meet with Kringle (another mantle worn by Donar Vadderung, AKA Odin), and discuss the potential for betrayal by Nichodemus.
 He and Mab exchange pleasant greetings.

 Mac and his microbrews are featured in the two short stories, "Heorot" and "Last Call".

-In Peace Talks and Battleground, it is revealed that Mac is a “watcher”, a type of angel.
+In Peace Talks and Battle Ground, it is revealed that Mac is a “watcher”, a type of angel.